 Although not competitive to premium golf balls around the green, the Noodle Neon Matte golf balls provide ample spin and feel to remain competitive in the value golf ball category.

 Combining the technology with affordability makes the Noodle Neon Matte golf balls popular amongst beginner and high-handicap golfers.
+Due to their low compression, they don’t make much sense for low handicappers.

 The high-energy, resilient, low 35-compression core allows slower swingers to hit the ball farther without pushing the limits.
 Covering the core is a soft but durable ionomer cover that produces a soft feel on and around the green with plentiful spin to stop it quickly.